Y-B-Class-Projects/Data-mining-decision-tree/README.md

 The database is located at http://yann.lecun.com/exdb/mnist/ The model's success rate is 87%

-Written by Baruch Bakshet and Israel Rolnik.
+Written by Baruch Bakshet and Yisrael Rolnick.